 That's why President Barack Obama has identified passage of a new farm bill as one of his top three legislative priorities this fall.

 This is a prime opportunity to give America's farmers, ranchers and producers the certainty they need about the next five years of U.S. farm policy, while investing in the rural communities that stand at the heart of our values.

 The farm bill has stood as a model of bipartisan consensus for decades and it is high time that both Democrats and Republicans come to a compromise on new legislation.

 It is our hope that Senate and House conferees will reach a consensus quickly and move a farm bill forward as soon as possible.

-About the authors: John W. McCauley is Kentucky state executive director of the USDA Farm Service Agency; Thomas G. Fern is Kentucky state director of USDA Rural Development.
+John W. McCauley is Kentucky state executive director of the USDA Farm Service Agency; Thomas G. Fern is Kentucky state director of USDA Rural Development.